xBimTeam/Xbim.IDS.Validator/Readme.md

 # Xbim.IDS.Validator

-Xbim.IDS.Validator is a .net (core & framework) library tht validates IFC models against the latest BuildingSMART [Information Delivery Specification](https://github.com/buildingSMART/IDS/blob/master/Documentation/README.md) (IDS) standard.
+Xbim.IDS.Validator is a .net (core & framework) library tht verifies IFC models against the official BuildingSMART [Information Delivery Specification](https://github.com/buildingSMART/IDS/blob/master/Documentation/README.md) (IDS) standard.

-Powered by xbim Tookit, this library can be used to translate IDS files into an executable specification, which can be run against any IFC2x3, IFC4 or IFC4.3 model and provide a detailed breakdown of the results.
+Powered by xbim Tookit, this library can be used to translate IDS files into an executable specification, which can be run against any IFC2x3, IFC4 or IFC4.3 model and provide a detailed breakdown of the the test outcomes.
-It supports the latest full IDS specification and should fully support cloud and desktop applications across platforms.
+It supports the latest full IDS1.0 specification and should fully support cloud and desktop applications across platforms.

 An experimental extension adds support for validating COBie using IDS.
 See the [Readme in Xbim.IDS.Validator.Extensions.COBie](Xbim.IDS.Validator.Extensions.COBie) for more info.